-You will be asked to remove your clothes above the waist.
-At the Civic Clinic you will be offered a standard hospital gown while at the Phillip location you will be undressing in the same room as the mammogram machine.
-The radiographer will explain how the mammogram is taken.
-She will adjust the height of the machine to match your height and shape.
+You will be asked to remove your bra and keep your blouse on.
+The radiographer will explain how the mammogram is taken once in the room.
+She will adjust the height of the machine to match your height.

 Can I bring a friend?

 You are welcome to book in with a friend or bring a friend or family member with you, but you cannot make an appointment on behalf of a friend without prior written consent or verbal consent by phone.
 This is due to the type of questions asked and concerns about privacy.

 Only female friends or family members will be allowed into the inner waiting room and only if there is room.
 People who come with you are welcome to wait in the outer waiting room.
 In other clinics there may be room in the general waiting room.
 Some women make bookings with their social group.
 You can find out what is possible at each location by phoning the booking line below.

 What happens after my screening mammogram?